(Previous version published in journal The Thinker, Vol.2, January 2019, by Anna Correia de Sá)

 The response mechanism of the Communities Ministry consisted in merely transferring the problem from one under-developed region to the next, while the Social Protection Ministry turned a blind eye.

 Similarly, Winnifred Ellis is still headmistress of the Bishops’ High, despite condoning the alleged sexual abuse of school girls whose security she is still tasked with guaranteeing today.
 When the story of a male teacher who allegedly abused several Bishops’ High school girls broke, the headmistress was caught on tape reprimanding female students for being “slack” and “loose”, before ordering them to “step out of the line” and reveal themselves before the school if they were victims.
 This can be described as an attempt to humiliate and, by extent, silence any other victim in the school.
 The head teacher’s response was a demonstration of her disrespect for confidentiality surrounding sensitive sexual abuse cases, in particular for minors.
 It reflects her reluctance at the time to protect victims and her visible inaptitude to provide a safe learning environment for students.
 Although public calls by both students and interest groups were made to have her removed, the Education Ministry believed that an apology to students sufficed.
 Sadly, Ellis was not quite unlike Minister Volda Lawrence who attempted to desensitize the act of rape, by decorating national discourse with politically correct and blurred expressions.
-These are some examples of female guardians of the Guyanese society.

 What next for tomorrow?

-The notion of female inferiority has become so entrenched in the Guyanese psyche that many of us women have long since moved from resignation, to accepting our conditions.
+The notion of female inferiority has become so entrenched in the Guyanese psyche that many of us women have long since moved from resignation, to acceptance of our condition.
 The result is that mothers, victim of their own unconscious bias, maintain their children plugged into a system that glorifies the boy child.
-Daughters on the other hand, continue to be trapped within the confines of unfounded gender limitations, in an oppressive environment that stifles dreams and growth and shackles freedom, often on the basis of misconstrued perceptions of morality.
+Daughters on the other hand, continue to be trapped within the confines of traditional gender limitations, in an oppressive environment that stifles dreams and growth and shackles freedom, often on the basis of misconstrued perceptions of morality.
 This explains why in one recent case of femicide, neighbours argued that the victim encouraged the recidivist behaviour of her husband by returning to him after every beating.
 The result of this mentality that has accepted the daily denigration of women, is that when a victim stands up to her oppressor, her right to justice is often determined by the society, based on their subjective judgement of her character and reputation.

 How to go about tackling the scourge of GBV and gender inequalities depends largely on the political will to look beyond economically driven priorities.
 It is time to quantify the overarching devastating impact of systemic gender inequalities on sectorial progress, in order to formulate policies that adopt a comprehensive approach to both social and economic empowerment.
 Measuring the extensive contribution of the human capital of women to the economy, as well as their impact as economic agents, would serve as a formidable indicator of their value to our country’s development and support policies and regulatory frameworks that aspire to equal rights.